aaronbloomfield/ccc/hws/arbitrage/index.md

 ### Overview

 In this assignment you are going to create a Python program to perform [arbitrage trading](../../slides/applications.html#/arbitrage) on the blockchain.
-Your trading will be between a number of different of your DEX instances from the [DEX](../dex/index.html) ([md](../dex/index.md)) assignment.
+Your trading will be between a number of different DEX instances from the [DEX](../dex/index.html) ([md](../dex/index.md)) assignment.

 Regardless of what you named your token cryptocurrency, we are going to refer to it as 'TC' here (for Token Cryptocurrency).